Indore City B Assembly constituency

-Indore City B was a Legislative Assembly constituency in the Indian state of Madhya Bharat, which elected one member of the in the 1952 election - the Indian National Congress leader and trade unionist V.V.
+Indore City B was a Legislative Assembly constituency in the Indian state of Madhya Bharat, which elected one member in the 1952 election - the Indian National Congress leader and trade unionist V.V.
 Dravid represented Indore City B in the Madhya Bharat Legislative Assembly.

 Location and electorate

 It was located in the southern parts of Indore, and covered the ward 2, 4, 11, 12, 21 and 22 of the City Municipality as well as some villages of the Indore tehsil south of the city boundary.

 The constituency had 42,190 registered voters.
 The electorate of the constituency was largely rural.
 Indore City B included the commercial hub of Chowni and the Sanyogitaganj market (which both had a large Hindu Baniya population).
 The Residency area was also within the constituency boundary.
 The constituency did not have a large working class presence, albeit there were pockets of lower castes and labourer populations in Gadi Adda and the Dalit colony in Juni Indore.
 There were large populations of Maharashtrian Brahims in Juni Indore and Harsiddhi, and large Muslim populations in Ranipura and Malwi.

 The boundaries of the Legislative Assembly constituencies of Indore were redrawn ahead of the 1957 Madhya Pradesh Legislative Assembly election.
 The southern parts of the city (Juni Indore, Chowni, Residency) were assigned to the new Indore City West constituency, whilst villages outside the city limits were assigned to the new Indore constituency (often referred to as the 'tehsil constituency').